Part III - Improving Your Workflow

 We're going to cover a whole bunch of utilities in this section.
 With the

-, these programs are included in the POSIX standard.
+exception of nano, these programs are included in the POSIX standard.
 For

 this course, we're concerned with the mainline use cases; you can consult the

-pages for details on all the capabilities of each tool.
+man pages for details on all the capabilities of each tool.

 mv